bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

        ssh user:password@access.bitrise.io -p 13377

 And done!
-You should now be able to access the virtual machine where your build is running.
+You should be able to access the virtual machine where your build is running.

 ### Remote access with screenshare